ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 **Concurrency Control (CC)**: Handles transaction issues (aborting, retrying, etc.).
 When a transaction aborts, it can be retried automatically or the user is notified.

+**Issues**:
+- No best semantic for transaction
+- Getting good performance is challenging
+- I/O operations

 ### Implementation
 **Hardware TM (HTM)**:
 - can be fast, but bounded resources